dinarrahman30/BA_Data-Science/README.md

 Customers who book a flight with BA will experience many interaction points with the BA brand.
 Understanding a customer's feelings, needs, and feedback is crucial for any business, including BA.

-This first task is focused on scraping and collecting customer feedback and reviewing data from a third-party source and analysing this data to present any insights you may uncover.

 ### Problems Statement

 ### Objectives